CZ-NIC/knot-resolver/daemon/bindings/cache.rst

 and will be lost on power-off or reboot.

-.. note:: In most of the Unix-like systems ``/tmp`` and ``/var/run`` are commonly mounted to tmpfs.
-   While it is technically possible to move the cache to an existing tmpfs filesystem, it is *not recommended*: The path to cache is specified in multiple systemd units, and a shared tmpfs space could be used up by other applications, leading to ``SIGBUS`` errors during runtime.
+.. note:: In most of the Unix-like systems ``/tmp`` and ``/var/run`` are commonly mounted as tmpfs.
+While it is technically possible to move the cache to an existing tmpfs filesystem, it is *not recommended*, since the path to cache is configured in multiple places.

 Mounting the cache directory as tmpfs_ is the recommended approach.
 Make sure to use appropriate ``size=`` option and don't forget to adjust the size in the